BioBoost/course-object-oriented-programming-with-cpp/docs/guide-linked-lists/README.md

 };
 ```

 Most of this code is pretty straight-forward.
-Maybe a small note is require on the implementation of the `to_string()` method.
+Maybe a small note is required on the implementation of the `to_string()` method.
 Notice the explicit creation of an `std::string` object using `std::string("[ data: '")`.
 This is require because otherwise C++ treats all the strings as `null-terminated character arrays` (C-style strings) and doesn't want to concatenate the different parts together.
 This can be circumvented by explicitly turning one of the C-style strings into an `std::string` object.

 If you hover over one of the string literals, VSCode will tell you what the type is: